DINKAR202/UI-TEST/README.md

 ## Getting Started

-Follow the steps below to run this project locally:
+Pls Follow the steps below to run this project locally:

 ###  Step 1: Clone the Repository